April 20, 2023

 • Thrive Themes and Builder: I used this suite of themes and plugins to create this website.
 It’s got a drag and drop builder, and a ton of prebuilt stylized boxes, email capture forms, page template, and more.
 It also comes with access to Thrive University which contains tons of training videos on marketing, copywriting, and web design.

-This definitely isn’t required to start, but it’s what I personally use and recommend it if you’re looking to heavily customize your site.
+This definitely isn’t required to start, and honestly is probably pretty unnecessary, but I’ll share anyway.
 This is basically just a plugin you install after you buy hosting and set up your WordPress site, and then you gain the full functionality.

 SEO & Keyword Research: